Affiliate Link Policy

 In any case, our readers should pay the same price as anyone else who finds these products and supplier sites via their own online searches.
 In some cases, there may be a lower preferential price available for our readers.

 Just like every painting business, we have working relationships with manufacturers and suppliers.
 Some of the more outstanding companies are listed on Trade Corner.

 We have worked more closely with those companies and used some of their most outstanding products for at least a year, most for many years.
 On that basis we are happy to help champion their cause, and they trust us to be fair-minded and constructive with their brand.

 We are biased, but in favour of products that we believe deliver outstanding performance.
-We don’t overstate the benefits of a product, we don’t rave about every product offered by a recommended supplier, as we couldn’t possibly trial and use all their kit daily.
+We don’t overstate the benefits of a product, we don’t rave about every product offered by a recommended supplier.
+We couldn’t possibly trial and use all available product ranges on a daily basis.
 No company has a 100% super product range either!

 We are not in the habit of trashing product or businesses either.
 For the most part, we don’t even mention products that don’t make the grade, in our opinion.

 The “how” on affiliate links in articles